 Welcome back to our awesome interview series, ESL Around the World.
 If you’ve been thinking about teaching English abroad, this interview series was made just for you.
+Today we’re going to find out what it’s like teaching English in Thailand.
 Every interview is about a specific place, meant to give you all the information you could possibly need to know.
-We’ve already interviewed people who taught in Oman, Cambodia, and Kazakhstan.
-Today we’re going to find out what it’s like teaching English in Thailand.

-Matt and Marilyn are a couple from New York in the United States.
-They’ve lived in and visited various countries together, teaching English as their way of income.
-They’ve taught English in Thailand, South Korea, and Vietnam.
-After just a few weeks in Vietnam, they moved on to teaching English on the computer.
-Currently, they live in the Czech Republic, still teaching online.
+She has lived in seven countries (and traveled to a whopping 36 in total!), teaching English as her way of income.
+She’s taught English in Thailand, South Korea, and Vietnam.
+After just a few weeks in Vietnam, she moved on to teaching English online.

 Now, on with the interview!

 Teaching English in Thailand

 Where did you teach and what was your position?

 I taught in Chonburi, Thailand, which is about an hour and a half drive southeast of Bangkok.
 I taught fourth-grade students.
 We taught from the beginning of November 2014 to the end of March 2015.